shivshankardayal/Kunjika/Features.rst

 47. Skills and endorsements on profile page.
 48. Images are now stored as base64 strings in database for distributed storage.
 49. Articles are now implemented.
+50. Tags in meta for questions and articles page.

 Postponed for later
 ===================